-Light wor (See description below) Dangerous wor (See description below) 'k 13 years or more 15 years or more 18 years
+Light work General Construction Dangerous work 13 years or more 15 years or more 18 years

 For purposes of these standards, light work is defined as: lot clearing, meal preparation, painting, landscaping, transporting supplies (weight limit appropriate to the child's capacity and not more than 5 - 7 kilos), babysitting, and other similar work.
 It would also include any other activities (i) which are not likely to be harmful to the health or development of children and (ii) which is not such as to prejudice their attendance at school or their capacity to benefit from the instruction received.
 It should include: